jlee1114/Detecting-Malaria/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Malaria is an infectious disease that are mosquito-borne caused by *Plasmodoium* parasites.
+Malaria is an infectious disease that are mosquito-borne caused by *Plasmodium* parasites.
 There are millions of cases of malaria being reported in many third-world countries.
 The map below is a heat map of malaria presence in the world thanks to [treated.com](https://www.treated.com/malaria/world-map-risk)(The data is sourced from CDC).
 We can see that there are a concentration of the disease around tropical regions.

 <p align="center">
   <a href="https://github.com/justinrhee1114/Detecting-Malaria">